fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 `Order` implements `.equal` in terms of the new primitive `.order`.
 When a
-typeclass implements (or overrides) a method on a parent, we call it a *derived
+typeclass implements a parent's *primitive combinator* with a *derived
-combinator*: an **implied law of substitution** for the typeclass.
-If an instance
+combinator*, an **implied law of substitution** for the typeclass is added.
+If an
-of `Order` were to override `.equal` for performance reasons, it must behave
+instance of `Order` were to override `.equal` for performance reasons, it must
-identically to the derived combinator.
+behave identically the same as the original.

 Things that have an order may also be discrete, allowing us to walk
 successors and predecessors: